Tomeksigma/pandas_exercises/README.md

-This is the reposytorium for Tomek and Mateusz s203184, s203912
+This is the reposytorium for Tomek Kisielewski and Mateusz Lachtara s203184, s203912
 # Pandas exercises
 ## [Exercise 1](https://github.com/Tomeksigma/pandas_exercises/blob/main/Exercise%201.ipynb)